-"Proficiency-Based Graduation Requirements" are the locally determined set of content knowledge and skills aligned to state standards that, when supplemented with any additional locally-developed requirements, have been determined to qualify a student for earing a high school diploma.
-The requirements shall be clear, shared learning expectations that empower students and provide opportunities for choice in learning experiences and accord multiple ways to demonstrate proficiency in knowledge and skills.
-In this system, "Proficiency-Based"

-Graduation Requirements" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based graduation requirements" refer to the locally determined requirements over which each student must demonstrate significant evidence of learning in order to graduate.
+The requirements shall be clear and share learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In this system, "proficiencies" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.